Nassim-Saboundji/ComicRepository/README.md

 # How To Run

-First you should cd into the repo and run the commande npm install to install all the required dependencies.
+First you should cd into the repo and run the command `npm install` to install all the required dependencies.
 After this is done create an empty folder called uploads.
 This is where the uploaded comic posters and pages will be put.